antarctica/scar-add-metadata-toolbox/README.md

 Access to the [BAS AWS account](https://gitlab.data.bas.ac.uk/WSF/bas-aws) and [Remote state](#terraform-remote-state) are is needed to provision these resources.

-Terraform is also used for generating launch scripts and configuration files from templates.
+Terraform is also used for generating launch scripts, job definitions and configuration files from templates.
 However these files are not included in Terraform state.

 #### Terraform remote state